jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
 A base extension shim mounts between the base and the bottom panel and adds 1cm of height.
-This was originally needed for the RSP-500 PSU.
+This is needed for the RSP-500 PSU.

-If you have printed the [:material-directions: extended Unified Base](#unified-base), this part is not needed.
+This part is not needed if you print the [:material-directions: extended Unified Base](#unified-base).

 [:material-git: Extension Shim][git_base_extension]{ .md-button }
 </div>